dr Jan Lorenz

 • art

-2021, Tactics of Transformation: Self-formation and the Multiplicity of Authority in Polish Conversions to Judaism.
-In Rules and Ethics: Global perspectives from anthropology and history, edited by Morgan Clarke and Emily Corran, 169-189, Manchester: Manchester University Press.
+Lorenz, J. (2021).
+Tactics of Transformation: Self-formation and the Multiplicity of Authority in Polish Conversions to Judaism.
+In: M. Clarke, E. Morgan (eds.)
+Rules and Ethics: Global perspectives from anthropology and history (pp. 169-189).
+Manchester: Manchester University Press.

-2021, Being and Becoming.
+Lorenz, J. (2021).
+Being and Becoming.
 Polish Conversions to Judaism and the Dynamics of Affiliation.
-In Polin: Studies in Polish Jewry Vol. 33: Jewish Religious Life in Poland since 1750, edited by Ada Rapoport Albert and Marcin Wodziński, 425-437, Liverpool: Liverpool University Press.
+In: F. Guesnet, A. Polonsky, A. Rapoport-Albert & M. Wodziński (eds.)
+Polin: Studies in Polish Jewry Vol. 33: Jewish Religious Life in Poland since 1750 (pp. 425-437), Liverpool: Liverpool University Press.

-2016, Polish newcomers to Jewishness: A reflection in the wake of the revival.
-In Becoming Jewish: New Jews and Emerging Jewish Communities in a Globalized World, edited by Netanel Fisher and Tudor Parfitt, 167-184.
+Lorenz, J. (2016).
+Polish newcomers to Jewishness: A reflection in the wake of the revival.
+In: N. Fisher, T. Parfitt (eds.)
+Becoming Jewish: New Jews and Emerging Jewish Communities in a Globalized World (pp. 167-184).
 Newcastle upon Tyne: Cambridge Scholars Publishing.

-2016, Shades of closeness.
+Lorenz, J. (2016).
+Shades of closeness.
 Ontologies of belonging and becoming in a contemporary Jewish Community in Poland.
-In Boundaries, Identity and Belonging in Modern Judaism edited by Maria Diemling and Larry Ray, 63–75, Abingdon, Oxon: Routledge.
+In: M. Diemling, L. Ray (eds.)
+Boundaries, Identity and Belonging in Modern Judaism (pp. 63–75).
+Abingdon, Oxon: Routledge.

-2015, Counting as one.
+Lorenz, J. (2015).
+Counting as one.
 Moral encounters and criteria of affinity in Polish Jewish congregation.
-HAU: Journal of Ethnographic Theory 5(2): 51-81.
+HAU: Journal of Ethnographic Theory 5(2), 51-81.

-2011, Życie w miejscu śmierci.
+Lorenz J. (2011). Życie w miejscu śmierci.
 Muzeum/Obóz Stutthof w świetle doświadczenia I percepcji jego współczesnych mieszkańców.
 In Sztutowo czy Stutthof.
-Oswajanie krajobrazu kulturowego edited by Łukasz Banaszek and Magdalena Wosińska, 173–87, Sztutowo: Muzeum Stutthof w Sztutowie.
-[Life in a place of death.
-Museum/Camp Stutthof in the experience and perception of its contemporary inhabitants.
-In Sztutowo or Stutthof?
-The taming of the cultural landscape.]
+In: Ł. Banaszek, M. Wosińska (eds.)
+Oswajanie krajobrazu kulturowego (pp. 173–187).
+Sztutowo: Muzeum Stutthof w Sztutowie.

 Ethnographic films

-2014 Passage, 45 min., Granada Centre for Visual Anthropology, University of Manchester
+Lorenz, J. (2014).
+Passage.
+Granada Centre for Visual Anthropology, University of Manchester.

-2009 Star, 25 min., Granada Centre for Visual Anthropology, University of Manchester
+Lorenz, J. (2009).
+Star.
+Granada Centre for Visual Anthropology, University of Manchester.

 Audiovisual instalations